Ramón García de León y Pizarro: Foundation of New Oran

 Excited about the possibilities that, in his view, Zenta Valley offered,- where there had been a mission established by the Franciscans - he decided to found a city particularly designed for defensive purposes.
-In late August 1795 he founded the city of San Ramon de la Nueva Oran (in a curious double tribute to himself, put his name and his hometown in the new city's name) - but the forest landscape of the New Oran not seems nothing like the desert coast of the old.
+In late August 1795 he founded the city of San Ramon de la Nueva Oran (in a curious double tribute to himself, put his name and his hometown in the new city's name).

 He brought 150 families, totaling 800 people, to found the city, along with nearly 45,000 head of livestock.
 It was officially the last city founded in the current Argentina before Independence, and the only - of those that still existed in 1810 - that became the provincial capital.
 In 1794, he moved the Cathedral of Salta to the temple that had been of the Jesuits.
 He was assigned the degree of Mariscal.

 Municipality of Charcas

 In October 1796 he was appointed governor of the Upper Peruvian province of Charcas, a post that included the presidency of the Court of that city.
 Took office in October the following year.

 He began his government without much luster, especially since he had no experience.
 He had several clashes with the city council, with the audience, with the University and with Archbishop Moxó.
 Amid the perpetual conflict between authorities that were standard in Cologne and given his advanced age, he left administrative matters in the hands of his colleagues, but his government was generally regarded as positive.

 In 1806, upon the British Invasions, organized military forces to join the viceroy Rafael de Sobremonte, who came to fight.